Mental Health Counseling - Clinical Program

 Many students in the program enter with a strong desire to help others.
 Some individuals voice a desire to work with a specific population – children, adolescents, couples, families, or older adults.
 Other students indicate wanting a specific work setting such as a mental health organization, inpatient or outpatient hospital, group home, private practice, college campus, non-profit agency, or a corporate environment.
 Our graduates work in each of these domains and frequently return to offer their expertise to students.

 We are located in 329 Proctor Hall, 336-334-7916.
-The coordinator of the Clinical Mental Health Counseling Program is Dr. Patricia Bethea-Whitfield.
+The interim coordinator of the Mental Health Counseling - Clinical Program is Dr. Caroline Booth.